singularian/mdencode/docs/EXAMPLES.md

 random bytestring and modulusscan bytestring match  [170 182 97 211 89 129 255 229 35 197]   [170 182 97 211 89 129 255 229 35 197]
 Found block  thread 6 random bytestring and modulusscan bytestring match [170 182 97 211 89 129 255 229 35 197] [170 182 97 211 89 129 255 229 35 197]
 ```
-This example of decoderRandom4 uses a 32-bit modulus to calculate a 9 byte block associated with an sha1 and md5 signature.
+This example of decoderRandom uses a 32-bit modulus to calculate a 9 byte block associated with an sha1 and md5 signature.
 Total computation time on a Ryzen 2700x with 16 threads was 32 minutes 5 seconds.
 ```
 $ :~/projects/src/github.com/singularian/mdencode/code/testdecode$ ./decoderRandom -block=9 -mod=32 -thread=16